stonehedgelabs/snuper/README.md

 - Stream Bovada odds into PostgreSQL; the sink creates `selection_updates` and `selection_updates_snapshots` tables on first run.

+### RDS table naming

+When you pass `--rds-table`, the RDS sink uses that value for both daily snapshots *and* streaming selection changes.
+It stores odds updates in the table you provide and automatically manages a companion `<table>_snapshots` table for the daily event payloads.
+Because of this coupling, the same `--rds-table` value must be supplied to both `--task scrape` and `--task monitor`; mixing different names means the monitor will look in an empty table and skip all events.
+Pick a prefix you like (for example `snuper_events`) and stick with it for every CLI invocation so both tasks stay in sync.

 ```sh
 $ poetry run snuper \
   --task monitor \